pippin-29/42-exam-rank-02/README.md

-# exam-02-questions for 42 Exam Rank 02
+# Questions for 42 Exam Rank 02

 These are some questions i have attempted in preparation for the weekly exam at 42 School